Death of Olympic hopeful Jack Hatton still bewilders friends, family

 As Tokyo 2020 approached, Jack was successfully climbing the Olympic mountain by some measures, but sliding down that same mountain by other more nebulous ones.

 On the last morning of his life, Monday, Sept.
 23, Jack called his father.
 It was 6:50 a.m., but it was not unusual for Jack to call early.
-Mark had just walked out of his house and had gotten into his Toyota Corolla, with plans to attend a 7:30 AA meeting nearby.
-After that, he would go to an 11 a.m. class, as part of program to create an opportunity for job enhancement at the hospital where he was working as a technician.
+Mark had just walked out of his house and had gotten into his Toyota Corolla.
+After that, he would go to an 11 a.m. class, as part of program to create an opportunity for job enhancement at the hospital where he was working as a mental health technician.
 Jack was in the bedroom where he would die.
 He was agitated.
 He told Mark he had slept 14 hours the previous night, but not much the night before that, a typical pattern for Jack.
 He had recently obtained a card for medical marijuana, to help with insomnia, but had not filled the prescription.
 (There was no THC in his body on autopsy).

 Mark recalls a portion of the conversation like this: